If you need to purchase a new computer, please consult with MAD first so that we can ensure it is compatible with the university’s infrastructure.

 If you have funding deadlines, please make sure that you allow an appropriate amount of time for the purchase to go through the financial system.

-Please make sure to indicate if you are planning to pay for your purchase under the Faculty Professional Expense plan.
+Please make sure to indicate if you are planning to pay for your purchase under the Faculty Professional Expense Reimbursement Plan.
 There may be some hardware/software that we cannot assist in purchasing.

 Once MAD has received the new computer, we will set it up as per the specifics in the request and then arrange delivery to the client.

 MAD will work with the client to address specific requirements.